jagadeshchilla/Text_TO_Math/README.md

 ## 🎯 About

-**Text to Math Problem Solver** is an intelligent AI-powered application that transforms complex mathematical word problems into step-by-step solutions using Google's advanced Gemma 2 language model.
-Built with Streamlit and powered by LangChain, this tool combines mathematical reasoning with real-time web search capabilities to provide comprehensive and accurate solutions.
+**Text to Math Problem Solver** is an intelligent AI-powered application that transforms complex mathematical word problems into step-by-step solutions using Google's advanced Gemma 2 language model and LangChain.

 ### 🎨 What Makes It Special?